-We strongly encourage E.164 number formatting for all phone numbers both in the ‘to’ and ‘from’ fields.
+When making calls with Twilio, we recommend E.164 number formatting for all phone numbers both in the ‘to’ and ‘from’ fields.
 This format is the internationally-standardized format for all phone numbers, and it includes all the relevant information to route calls and SMS messages globally.
-E.164 numbers can have a maximum of fifteen digits and are usually written as follows:
+E.164 formatted phone numbers can have a maximum of fifteen digits, and are usually written as follows:

 [+][country code][area code][subscriber number]

 For example, to convert a US phone number (415) 555-1234 to E.164 formatting, you'll need to add the + prefix and the country code (1 for the U.S. and Canada) in front of the standard area code and phone number.
 This gives us